 - 2-3 tbsp water

-- IN a blender combine green onions, garlic, jalapeno, lime juice, olive oil, brown sugar, allspice, thyme, cinnamon, salt, pepper and water.
-Blend until mixture smooth.
-Reserve 1/4 cup for grilling.
+- In a blender combine green onions, garlic, jalapeno, lime juice, olive oil, brown sugar, allspice, thyme, cinnamon, salt, pepper and water.
+Mix until smooth.
+Scoup out 1/4 cup and set aside for grilling.

-- Remove chicken from marinade and place on a heated & oiled BBQ.
+- Remove chicken from marinade and place on a heated and oiled grill.
 Close cover and grill at medium-high heat turning occasionally until chicken is dark brown or blackened if you prefer, about 10 minutes.

-- Move chicken to cooler part of BBQ and brush with reserved marinade.
+- Move chicken to cooler part of grukk and brush with reserved marinade.
 Cover again and continue to cook chicken another 15 minutes or until juices run clear.